sam-corbett/ICS4U-Final-Project-Sam/README.md

 </p>

 # Description:
-Jewel Bondz is a Phaser3 TypeScript-built web game where you adventure in a magical, and mystical cave full of jewels!<br>
+Jewel Bondz is a Phaser3 TypeScript-built web game where you adventure in a magical, and mystical cave full of jewels!
 Your goal is to make sure all the jewels are cleared from the screen, while achieving the highest score in the least number of turns.
 You are allowed to make a single jewel go away, or you can connect two to three jewels at a time (in either a line or triangle).
 The more jewels